saurabhacellere/flink/docs/dev/table/common.zh.md

 **Note:** If there is only one planner jar in `/lib` directory, you can use `useAnyPlanner` (`use_any_planner` for python) to create specific `EnvironmentSettings`.

 {% top %}

-Create Tables in the Catalog
+Register Tables in the Catalog
 -------------------------------

-A `TableEnvironment` maintains a map of catalogs of tables which are created with an identifier.
-Each identifier consists of 3 parts: catalog name, database name and object name.
-If a catalog or database is not specified, the current default value will be used (see examples in the [Table identifier expanding](#table-identifier-expanding) section).
+A `TableEnvironment` maintains a catalog of tables which are registered by name.
+There are two types of tables, *input tables* and *output tables*.
+Input tables can be referenced in Table API and SQL queries and provide input data.
+Output tables can be used to emit the result of a Table API or SQL query to an external system.

-Tables can be either virtual (`VIEWS`) or regular (`TABLES`). `VIEWS` can be created from an existing `Table` object, usually the result of a Table API or SQL query. `TABLES` describe external data, such as a file, database table, or message queue.
+An input table can be registered from various sources:

+* an existing `Table` object, usually the result of a Table API or SQL query.
-### Temporary vs Permanent tables.

-Tables may either be temporary, and tied to the lifecycle of a single Flink session, or permanent, and visible across multiple Flink sessions and clusters.

-Permanent tables require a [catalog]({{ site.baseurl }}/dev/table/catalogs.html) (such as Hive Metastore) to maintain metadata about the table.
-Once a permanent table is created, it is visible to any Flink session that is connected to the catalog and will continue to exist until the table is explicitly dropped.

-On the other hand, temporary tables are always stored in memory and only exist for the duration of the Flink session they are created within.
-These tables are not visible to other sessions.
-They are not bound to any catalog or database but can be created in the namespace of one.
-Temporary tables are not dropped if their corresponding database is removed.

-#### Shadowing

-It is possible to register a temporary table with the same identifier as an existing permanent table.
-The temporary table shadows the permanent one and makes the permanent table inaccessible as long as the temporary one exists.
-All queries with that identifier will be executed against the temporary table.

-This might be useful for experimentation.
-It allows running exactly the same query first against a temporary table that e.g. has just a subset of data, or the data is obfuscated.
-Once verified that the query is correct it can be run against the real production table.
+* a `TableSource`, which accesses external data, such as a file, database, or messaging system.
+* a `DataStream` or `DataSet` from a DataStream (only for stream job) or DataSet (only for batch job translated from old planner) program.
+Registering a `DataStream` or `DataSet` is discussed in the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section.

+An output table can be registered using a `TableSink`.

-### Create a Table
+### Register a Table

-#### Virtual Tables

-A `Table` API object corresponds to a `VIEW` (virtual table) in a SQL terms.
-It encapsulates a logical query plan.
-It can be created in a catalog as follows:
+A `Table` is registered in a `TableEnvironment` as follows:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">